ADD CONDITION

 Additional Information

-For children under 12, consult a physician before use.
-While using this product, avoid tight bandaging or using it with a heating pad, and keep it away from your eyes and mucous membranes.
+While using this product, follow these important guidelines: use it only as directed, avoid tight bandaging or using it with a heating pad, and keep it away from your eyes and mucous membranes.
 Do not apply it to wounds or damaged skin, and avoid using it alongside other topical pain relievers.
-If your condition worsens, if you notice redness or irritation, or if symptoms persist for more than 7 days, stop using the product and consult a doctor.
-Additionally, if you are pregnant or breastfeeding, seek advice from a healthcare professional before use.
+If your condition worsens, you notice redness or irritation, or if symptoms persist for more than a week, stop using the product and consult a doctor.
+Additionally, if you are pregnant or breastfeeding, check with a healthcare professional before using this product.

 FAQ